apollo

 0

-About DIVALPROEX
+About Divalproex

-Take DIVALPROEX with or without food.
-Depending on your medical condition, you are advised to take DIVALPROEX for as long as your doctor has prescribed it for you.
-In some cases, you may experience certain common side-effects such as abdominal pain, back pain, constipation, diarrhoea, dizziness, nausea, increased appetite, and vomiting.
+Take Divalproex with or without food.
+Depending on your medical condition, you are advised to take Divalproex for as long as your doctor has prescribed it for you.
+In some cases, you may experience certain common side effects, such as abdominal pain, back pain, constipation, diarrhoea, dizziness, nausea, increased appetite, and vomiting.
 Most of these side effects do not require medical attention and will resolve gradually over time.
 However, you are advised to talk to your doctor if you experience these side effects persistently.

-Please do not stop taking DIVALPROEX without consulting your doctor to avoid worsening seizures.
-Do not take DIVALPROEX if you are pregnant, as it could cause serious birth defects.
-If you are of childbearing age, use effective contraception while taking DIVALPROEX.
-Consult your doctor before taking DIVALPROEX if you are breastfeeding.
-Avoid driving or operating machinery as DIVALPROEX causes dizziness and may affect thinking and motor skills.
-Avoid consuming alcohol along with DIVALPROEX as it could lead to increased dizziness.
-Care should be taken while giving DIVALPROEX to children below two years as there is a higher risk of liver intoxication during the first 6months of treatment.
+Please do not stop taking Divalproex without consulting your doctor to avoid worsening seizures.
+Do not take Divalproex if you are pregnant, as it could cause serious birth defects.
+If you are of childbearing age, use effective contraception while taking Divalproex.
+Consult your doctor before taking Divalproex if you are breastfeeding.
+Avoid driving or operating machinery as Divalproex causes dizziness and may affect thinking and motor skills.
+Avoid consuming alcohol along with Divalproex as it could lead to increased dizziness.
+Care should be taken while giving Divalproex to children below two years as there is a higher risk of liver intoxication during the first 6months of treatment.
 Keep your doctor informed about your health condition and medicines to rule out any side effects.

-Uses of DIVALPROEX
+Uses of Divalproex

-Epilepsy, bipolar disorder, migraine
+Treatment of Epilepsy, bipolar disorder, migraine.

 Medicinal Benefits